-Note the den was sealed, not only with the “signet” of the king, but of his evil “lords” as well.
+Note the den was sealed, not only with the “signet” of the king, but the signet of his evil “lords” as well.
 While there must have been tears in the eyes of the king, there must have been expressions of mirth and triumph with his “lords.”

 “God did not prevent Daniel’s enemies from casting him into the lion’s den; He permitted evil angels and wicked men thus far to accomplish their purpose; but it was that He might make the deliverance of his servant more marked, and the defeat of the enemies of truth and righteousness more complete. . .
 Through the courage of this one man who chose to follow right rather than policy, Satan was to be defeated, and the name of God was to be exalted and honored.”
-It most certainly confirmed Darius’ faith that God would deliver Daniel.

-But, whether the “lords” noticed it or not, there was no scream of fear and pain, neither did they hear roars from the lions whom they expected would be attacking their prey.
+Whether the “lords” noticed it or not, there was no scream of fear and pain, neither did they hear roars from the lions whom they expected would be attacking their prey.
 Perhaps that is why they insisted on placing “signets” or “seals” on the “stone” that was placed over the “mouth of the den.”

 Verse 18: Then the king went to his palace, and passed the night fasting: neither were instruments of musick brought before him: and his sleep went from him.

-So, it was a sleepless night for Darius.
+It was a sleepless night for Darius.
 He was in no mood for entertainment and had no appetite for food.
 The future loomed dark as he thought upon the wicked treachery of the men who hated Daniel.
 The fact that their services would now be forced upon him, at least for a while, drove him to near despair.

 Verse 19: Then the king arose very early in the morning, and went in haste unto the den of lions.